 Potting Soil

-Use a quality potting soil to ensure you get a mix that supports good airflow and moisture retention.
-Don’t use garden soil or a mix that isn’t labeled for containers as it will likely be too dense.
+Use a quality potting soil so that your mix has good airflow and moisture retention.
+Don’t use garden soil or a mix that isn’t labeled for containers because that’s too dense for a pot.

 Fill your container with the mix and leave a couple of inches empty at the top.
-Water as you go so that the soil texture isn’t drenched, but you could make a ball with the soil and it would hold it’s shape.
+Water as you go to keep the soil moist and not drenched – you should be able to make a ball that holds the shape.
 (If using an EarthBox, follow the instructions that come with your grow kit.)

 Adding Supplements To Soil

-Optional: Use compost to help feed the soil during the growing season.
-You can drop a handful in the planting hole, or add a couple inches to the top layer to act as a mulch for your habanero plant.
+Optional: Use an organic compost to help feed the soil during the growing season.
+You can drop a handful in the planting hole, or add a couple inches to the top layer to act as a mulch for your Habanero plant.
 (Mulch helps keep in the moisture.)

 How Much Sun Do Habanero Plants Need?